yandex-cloud/terraform-provider-yandex/docs/resources/storage_bucket.md

 Extended parameters of the bucket:

--> **NOTE:** for this parameters, authorization by `IAM-token` will be used.
+~> for this parameters, authorization by `IAM-token` will be used.

 * `folder_id` - (Optional) Allow to create bucket in different folder.
 In case you are using IAM token from UserAccount, you are needed to explicitly specify folder_id in the resource, as it cannot be identified from such type of account.
 In case you are using IAM token from ServiceAccount or static access keys, folder_id does not need to be specified unless you want to create the resource in a different folder than the account folder.

--> **NOTE:** it will try to create bucket using `IAM-token`, not using `access keys`.
+~> it will try to create bucket using `IAM-token`, not using `access keys`.

 * `max_size` - (Optional) The size of bucket, in bytes.
-See [size limiting](https://cloud.yandex.com/en-ru/docs/storage/operations/buckets/limit-max-volume) for more information.
+See [size limiting](https://yandex.cloud/docs/storage/operations/buckets/limit-max-volume) for more information.

 * `default_storage_class` - (Optional) Storage class which is used for storing objects by default.
 Available values are: "STANDARD", "COLD", "ICE".
 Default is `"STANDARD"`.
-See [storage class](https://cloud.yandex.com/en-ru/docs/storage/concepts/storage-class) for more inforamtion.
+See [storage class](https://yandex.cloud/docs/storage/concepts/storage-class) for more inforamtion.

 * `anonymous_access_flags` - (Optional) Provides various access to objects.
-See [bucket availability](https://cloud.yandex.com/en-ru/docs/storage/operations/buckets/bucket-availability) for more infomation.
+See [bucket availability](https://yandex.cloud/docs/storage/operations/buckets/bucket-availability) for more infomation.

 * `https` - (Optional) Manages https certificates for bucket.
-See [https](https://cloud.yandex.com/en-ru/docs/storage/operations/hosting/certificate) for more infomation.
+See [https](https://yandex.cloud/docs/storage/operations/hosting/certificate) for more infomation.

 The `anonymous_access_flags` object supports the following properties: